jatin96/Computer-Science-Notes/system-design/nearby-friends/nearby-friends.md

 ## TODO
 1. How to scale stateful servers behind a load balancer
-2. Zookeeper and service discovery and how it is used with hash ring
+2. Zookeeper and service discovery and how it is used with hash ring.